Early Morning Coffee

-Charlene hadn't ordered anything but coffee when she first sat in the booth, not ready for food at the time.
+Charlene hadn’t ordered anything but coffee when she first sat in the booth, not ready for food at the time.
 But she was suddenly feeling a bit strange in her stomach, though not sure if the feeling was a case of nerves settling in, or hunger pains.
-But, having no doubt he would be making an appearance soon, she figured she might as well order breakfast while she waited.
+But, aware of the possibility that he would make an appearance soon, she decided she might as well order breakfast while she waited to see.

-Raylene slapped a menu down in front of her, then waited impatiently for her to order, shifting her weight from one foot to the other, hands on her wide hips.
-Charlene took her time studying the menu, though not necessary, she knew what she wanted.
-She just wanted to make Raylene stand there, waiting on her to make a decision, knowing the woman was dying to get back in the kitchen to make her call, to warn him that she was in town.
+Raylene slapped a menu down in front of her and stood with her hands on her wide hips, waiting impatiently for her to order, shifting her weight from one foot to the other as she did.
+Charlene already knew what she wanted, but she still took her time, pretending to study the menu.
+She wanted to make Raylene stand there, waiting on her to make a decision, knowing the woman was dying to get back in the kitchen to make her call, to warn him that she was in town.

-Once Raylene disappeared with her order of scrambled eggs and toast, the coffee pot, and the menu, Charlene opened her large handbag, pulled out her compact, studied herself in the mirror.
-She pinched her cheeks to add color to them, opened the tube of red lipstick to add color to her lips.
+Once Raylene disappeared with her order of scrambled eggs and toast, the coffee pot, and the menu, Charlene opened her large handbag, pulled out her compact, and checked herself in the mirror.
+She pinched her cheeks to add color to them and dabbed red lipgloss from her bag to her colorless lips, blotting them with a tissue.
 She ran her fingers through her hair, frowning.
 It was a disaster, but nothing short of a shampoo, a blow-dryer, and a styling iron, would improve it.

 After returning everything to her bag, she pulled out her cell phone, checked to make sure no one in Dallas was trying to reach her.
-Seeing no notifications, she placed it back in it's place in her bag, then scanned the room.
+Seeing no notifications, she placed it back in it’s place in her bag and scanned the room.
 As expected, the coffee shop was beginning to fill.
-A third waitress stood at one table closer to the front door, taking the order of two men who seemed to be flirting with her.
+A third waitress stood at one table close to the front door, taking the order of two men who seemed to be flirting with her.
 Charlene guessed her to be in her early thirties.
 She was attractive, with curves in all the right places, her large breasts bulging over the top of the too-tight pink uniform.
-The waitress didn't seem to mind the flirting, or one of the gentleman's hand on her ass.
+The waitress didn’t seem to mind their flirting, or one of the gentleman’s hand on her ass.

 It brought back memories of her own days of waiting tables.
 The memories were far from fond.
-She'd hated those days, she hated the men, who, just like that one, thought it okay to put their hands on her rear, as long as they left a big tip.
-She needed the large tips back then, but she couldn't stand anyone to have their hands on her, especially dirty old men.
-She'd always slapped them away, even if it cost her a tip.
-She'd almost lost her job once, for dumping a man's dinner in his lap.
+She’d hated those days, she hated the men who, just like that one, thought it okay to put their hands on her rear as long as they left a big tip.
+She needed the large tips back then, but she couldn’t stand anyone to have their hands on her, especially dirty old men.
+She’d always slap their hands away, even if it cost her a tip.
+She’d almost lost her job once, for dumping a man’s dinner in his lap.
 But her boss had let it pass, once she told her what the man had said to her.
-She could still recall his words as if he'd just said them.
+She could still recall his words as if he’d just said them.